Skip to Main Content

 Volunteer Opportunities

-Thank you in advance for your support to help with the Center Grand Openings as we unveil new Centers to support and guide the work of helping educational equity students.
+Thank you in advance for your support to help with the Center Grand Opening as we unveil the new Native Center to support and guide the work of helping educational equity students.

-We are excited to host you and your classes for the APIDA Center Opening and MLK Re-Grand Opening.
+We are excited to host you and your classes for the Esaktima Center Grand Opening.
 We are honored to have you and your classes participate in this endeavor.
-The Grand Opening will celebrate the theme of “Celebrate to Be Inspired.”
-We have several components that you are able to bring your class to in order to foster engagement and celebration on Tuesday, February 28th.
+The Grand Opening will celebrate the theme of “Honoring Our Native Students” We have several components that you are able to bring your class to in order to foster engagement and celebration on Friday, March 8th.
 Here is a summary of components that are great options for your class:

 Please register your class using the button below.
 Thanks for supporting the Center Grand Openings.